Potter's House Christian Fellowship: Doctrine and practice

 The Potter's House Christian Fellowship holds Pentecostal beliefs with a strong emphasis on evangelism, church planting, and discipleship.
 Doctrines include salvation by faith, the infallibility of the bible, faith healing, and the second coming of Jesus Christ.

-An intense program of evangelism is promoted with regular outreach events scheduled including, but not limited to, street evangelism, music concerts, movie nights, and revival meetings, with the intention of converting people and increasing church membership.
+A program of evangelism is promoted with regular outreach events scheduled including, but not limited to, street evangelism, music concerts, movie nights, and revival meetings, with the intention of converting people and increasing church membership.

 A major goal of the church is the establishment of new churches, commonly referred to as church planting.
 This is achieved through the in-house training of pastors who are then sent to start a new church.
 Local congregations, both new and established, have no say over who leads the church.
 Pastors in the Potter's House do not receive any formal theological training as this is considered a waste of time and bible college is believed to cause those wanting to become pastors to lose their passion for the church.
 Instead, the church uses a process called discipleship, a type of on-the-job training where men wanting to become ministers are mentored by their pastor for three years before starting their own church.
 These new pastors then go on to repeat the process by training their own disciples to start new churches.
 Women in the church are not encouraged to pursue careers as the church believes their place is in the home supporting their husbands.

 Faith healing is another belief held by the church, which holds faith healing meetings and invites the public to attend.
 According to Kenneth Whelan, people can be healed if they forgive all sins committed against them and become Christians.
 Meetings generally consist of singing, a request for donations, a sermon, and an altar call, which is a request for people to come to the front and repent.
 After this, people are called to the front to be prayed for healing.

-The church believes that participating in sin can result in physical problems.
-Homosexuality can cause deafness and idol worship can cause problems with eyesight.
+The church believes that participating in sin can result in physical problems; it holds that homosexuality can cause deafness, and idol worship can cause problems with eyesight.
+Breast cancer is linked to hatred of husbands, unforgiveness and gossip, and cervical cancer is linked to the "curse of promiscuity".

 Financial support for the church comes from the collection of tithes from its members (donating 10% of a member's gross income) and each church in turn also pays a tithe.
 Financial offerings over and above the tithe are also encouraged.
 According to an investigation by Chris Hayes, the church financial structure is set up in a pyramid structure, with each church sending 5% of its offering back to its Mother church and another 5% back to the head church in Prescott.